yurt-page/docs/README.md

 # Yurt Page: own website for everybody on Earth and other planets

-* Web1.0: peoples just readers of others sites: news, books
+* Web1.0: peoples just readers of others sites: news, books, portals like MSN
 * Web2.0: peoples now can create their own content and interact with each others: Wiki, YouTybe, Facebook
 * Web3.0: nobody knows but all talking about BlockChain, AI, VR and other buzzwords.
 * ....